SavinaRoja/Bottiquette/README.md

   not explicitly "summoned" by the user, create a way to opt-out of the bot's services.
   **Suggestion**: *Depending on the bot, you may also want to make it opt-in.*

-- **Do not disrupt the flow of the conversation**
-  A bot is meant to enchance the flow of a conversation, not destroy it.
-This is more or less the "golden rule" of bots and many of the following rules are based on it.

 - **Limit the number of replies per submission**
   To make sure your bot doesn't saturate the thread with replies, keep a